keikai/doc/dev-ref/adv/Custom_Formula_Functions.md

 # Only Work in Keikai spreadsheet

 Notice that a custom function is implemented with Java in your project.
-So the custom function will not be saved into an XLSX file.
 That means a custom function is only evaluated and recognized when you load a file into Keikai spreadsheet.
 If you open the exported file with a custom function by MS Excel (or other compatible editors), Excel cannot